Michael-Bell/NixieClock/README.md

 # NixieClock

 This is the code to run the nixie watch.
-Not licensing it as it's all terrible code and mostly runs off of other peoples libraries anyways...

 Hardware: